deep-org/website/content/materials/measurements.md

  css_class = ""
 +++

 The range of user-specific choices (e.g., parameter values) applied during data processing between studies represents a key challenge for homogenising and synthesising time-series measurements, among others.
-We are collating and providing approaches for processing various measurements in tutorials.
-These can serve either as a starting point for your own bespoke analyses, or be used as a standardized protocol.
+Common techniques used within forest ecology and eco-physiology include; tree ring, sap flow, dendrometer, wood anatomical and eddy covariance data analysis.
+Proper usage of state-of-the-art techniques in processing such data can support robust conclusions about the state of the forest water and carbon cycle and how these are affected by climate change.
+Here we provide step-by-step examples of several data-processing techniques required for obtaining relevant and reproducible output variables.

 <a href='/materials-measurements/' target='_self' rel='noopener' class='btn btn-link px-2 py-2'><i class='fas fa-arrow-circle-right pr-1' aria-hidden='true'></i>Go to material</a>

-Examples and protocols (will) include measurements from:

-- Tree rings
-- Wood anatomy
-- Dendrometers
-- Sap flow
-- Flux analyses

 <br>